Toolsfluent

 3. NSC Behbood / Pensioners Benefit (for retiree applicants)

 If the prospective pilgrim is a retiree or 60+ years old, Behbood Savings Certificates at the Central Directorate of National Savings offer attractive profit rates (currently 13 to 14 percent range, subject to revision) with monthly profit payment.
-Behbood is conventionally interest-based; some scholars permit it for retirees under necessity, others recommend Shariah-compliant alternatives.
+Behbood is conventionally interest-based.
+Some scholars permit it for retirees under necessity, others recommend Shariah-compliant alternatives.
 Decide based on your own scholarly guidance.

-4. Roshan Digital Account — Naya Pakistan Certificate (overseas Pakistanis)
+4. Roshan Digital Account, Naya Pakistan Certificate (overseas Pakistanis)

 Overseas Pakistanis can save in USD-denominated Naya Pakistan Certificates issued by SBP, available in 3-month, 6-month, 1-year, 3-year and 5-year tenures.
 Returns are paid in USD, and the SBP also offers an Islamic NPC variant (Islamic Naya Pakistan Certificate) for Shariah preference.
 USD-denominated savings also hedges against PKR depreciation between now and your Hajj year.
 Verify current rates and Islamic NPC availability on the SBP RDA portal.